This Jataka tale illustrates the perfection of character of generosity (dana).

 At dawn Maddi fainted in front of the Bodhisatta.
 Ignoring his ascetic vows, he held her and splashed her face with water until she came to.
 Immediately she asked the Bodhisatta where her children were, and this time he told her and assured her they would see their children again someday.
 Maddi understood his desire to give away all that he owned and knew there is no more noble a gift than one’s children, so her sorrow turned to joy for the sake of the Bodhisatta’s future bliss.
 And together they rejoiced.

 With the children gone, Indra realized the Bodhisatta would be left alone and helpless if some other horrible person came and asked for Maddi.
 So that morning he went to let the Bodhisatta achieve supreme perfection of generosity in a way that wouldn’t cause he or Maddi any further hardship.
 Indra took human form and approached the Bodhisatta, asking to have his wife.
 After the heartbreak of turning his children into slaves, the Bodhisatta hesitated before saying yes, but only for a moment, and once again the earth shook.
-Maddi smiled at her husband’s achievement, and he praised her back.
+Maddi smiled at her husband’s achievement, and he praised her.
 Indra promptly revealed himself and returned Maddi.
 He rose into the air, shining like the morning sun, and granted the Bodhisatta eight wishes.
-He requested to be recalled home by his father soon; to never condemn anyone to death; to help everyone, young and old alike; to never commit adultery; that his son would live a long, righteous life; to get to eat celestial food every day; to always have things to give to others; and to be reborn in heaven after he dies – and Indra made it all so.
+He requested to be recalled home by his father soon; to never condemn anyone to death; to help everyone, young and old alike; to never commit adultery; that his son would live a long, righteous life; to get to eat celestial food every day; to always have things to give to others; and to be reborn in heaven after he died – and Indra made it all so.

 While Jujaka walked home through the forest, deities looked after the children.
 Each night for fifteen days Jujaka tied them up on the ground while he slept safely up in trees, away from wild beasts.
 When he fell asleep, two gods taking the form of the Bodhisatta and Maddi untied the children, massaged their hands and feet, fed them, and let them sleep on a celestial couch.
 During the day, other gods guided Jujaka along the wrong route and he ended up at the Bodhisatta’s home instead of his own.